Free Shipping on all Coliclenz Plus orders. Please provide a valid USPS address.

-Because horse colic is the number one killer of horses, it is important to know the common horse colic symptoms.
-The first signs of horse colic you may see are uneasiness and a personality change.
-The horse may be uninterested in food or drink, and may act sleepy or dull.
-The temperature may be slightly higher than normal, but the respiration and pulse will usually be normal.
+The first signs of horse colic you may notice are uneasiness or a change in personality.
+Just like us, our horses don’t act themselves when their stomachs are in knots.
+A horse at the beginning stages of colic may be uninterested in food or water, and may act sleepy or dull.
+Their temperature may be slightly higher than normal, but the respiration and pulse will usually remain stable.

-Later on, the horse may swish its tail, stomp a hind leg, turn and look at its belly, or nip its sides.
+If horse colic is left untreated and persists, the horse may swish its tail, stomp a hind leg, turn and look at its belly, or nip its sides.
 It may also roll its eyes, snort, or groan.
 As the pain increases, the horse may kick its belly and lie on the ground and stretch.
-It may also stretch as if to urinate, or may make attempts to defecate with no success or may have diarrhea.
+It may also stretch as if to urinate, or may make attempts to defecate without success, or may have diarrhea.
 It may roll lightly, get up and walk in circles, then lie down and roll again.
 It may also walk aimlessly into fences or walls as the discomfort of equine colic increases.

-As the colic in horses worsens, the horse may bite its sides, kick and thrash, and may roll madly.
-NEVER let a colicing horse roll, because it could twist an intestine and cause serious injury!
-Try to get the horse up, even if it means yelling at or hitting the horse.
-Be VERY CAREFUL- a colicing horse in severe pain doesn't care what or who you are, it may step on you or crush you accidentally.
-During this time, the horse's only focus is trying to rid itself of pain, and it won't be aware of its surroundings.
+As horse colic symptoms worsen, the horse may bite its sides, kick and thrash, and may roll madly.
+It is important to never allow a horse with colic to roll, as it could twist an intestine and cause serious injury.
+Encourage the horse to stand up, even if it means yelling at or hitting the horse.
+However, be very cautious.
+A horse in severe pain from colic doesn't care what or who you are.
+The horse may step on you or crush you accidentally.
+During this time, the horse's sole focus is to rid itself of pain, and it won't be aware of its surroundings.
 It may walk into walls or fences or step on things.
-You should catch it and, if it is rolling, make it stand; then, proceed to walk it for about 15 minutes.
+At this point, attempt to catch the horse.
+If it is rolling, make it stand — then, proceed to walk the horse for around fifteen minutes.